enordquist/poredewet_SI/README.md

 2. This CV has neighbor list implemented, which gave us ~3x faster sampling.
 For a big system, this makes a big difference.

 Pressure fluctuations can result when using the Parrinello-Rahman barostat with harmonic restraints.
-We tried adjusting tau_p and the compressibility, but eventually switched to the berendsen barostat for the small systems (70 Angstrom cubic).
+We tried adjusting tau_p and the compressibility, but eventually switched to the Berendsen barostat for the small systems (70 Angstrom cubic).
 For the larger system (BK channel CoreMT construct, 160x160x100 Angstrom cubic), we did not have this issue.